 For these significant events, if the post-event entity moves from being a non-constituent to a constituent of the Global Investable Market Indices, the style characteristics of the affected securities are reviewed.
 The same applies for the post-event entity that migrates from the World Micro Cap Index or the Small Cap Index to an upper Size-Segment Index.
 If the post-event entity moves from the Standard Index to the Small Cap Index or remains in the same Size-Segment Index (with the Large and Mid Cap Indices being considered as one size index), the style characteristics of the affected securities are not reviewed.
-If the post-event entity moves from the Standard Index, the style characteristics of the affected securities of the affected securities for the World Micro Cap Index, the style characteristics of the affected securities are no style characteristics for the World Micro Cap constituents.
+If the post-event entity moves from the Standard Index or Small Cap Index to the World Micro Cap Index, the style characteristics of the affected securities are removed as there are no style characteristics for the World Micro Cap constituents.